sachi2000/MB-SACHIN_Final-Assessment_Automation-Testing/README.md

 8)	Access Modifiers

 ## Stepdefination (cucumber Code)
-1)program to login to HRM Login. /
+1)program to login to HRM Login.  <br />
-2)program to apply leave. /
+2)program to apply leave.
-3)User method over loading for searching as discussed in the class assignment. /
+3)User method over loading for searching as discussed in the class assignment.

 ## TestNG Framework-
-1)program to HRM Login. /
+1)program to HRM Login.
-2)program to apply leave. /
+2)program to apply leave.
-3)Method overload as discussed in the class assignment. /
+3)Method overload as discussed in the class assignment.

 ## Web Elements -
-1)Elements present on Login page. /
+1)Elements present on Login page.
-2)Elements present on Dashboards
+2)Elements present on Dashboards.